21han/blog/content/posts/hugo/comments.md

     ```
 5. Add this to the `layouts/partials/comments.html` file.
 6. Turn on the` comments` parameter in your `config.yml` file.
-7. Verify everything works locally, and deploys to the remote.
+7. Verify everything works locally, and deploys your changes.